bempp/bempp-website/documentation/grids.md

 elements = grid.elements
 ```

+If the grid was created using connectivity data, then `vertices` and `elements` will be exactly the input data.

 We can also iterate through entities and obtain geometric information about them.
 Iterators may be directly used in for loops.